2.3.1. Satellite images

 Meanders that separate off from the riverbed often form oxbow lakes (which are distinguished by their arched outlines).
 If you see oxbow lakes, this is a clear sign that a river is near.

 When looking at an image, keep in mind that channels sometimes intersect with rivers at aqueducts.
 In these cases it is easy to confuse channels with motorways that intersect rivers at bridges (the image here shows a channel):

 Main rules for drawing rivers:

 - Lines for rivers should be drawn down the middle of riverbanks.
 If a river is wide and is drawn using both linear and polygonal items, then the lines you draw should trace the river's shores (not the lines of tree canopies hanging over the water).

 - Rivers that form a hydrographic network in reality should also form a network on the map.

-Detailed rules for drawing rivers can be found in section 3.10.1.
+For additional rules for drawing rivers, see Section 3.10.1.
 Rules for drawing hydrographic items.